jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 For packages that use semver, you can pin a range of versions for your project.
 For example, if you pin `nodejs@20`, it will install the latest minor and patch version of `nodejs >=20.0.0`.
 You can update to the newest package version that matches your criteria by running `devbox update`.

+Whenever you run `devbox update`, packages will be updated to their newest versions that matches your criteria.
+This means
+* Packages with the latest tag will be updated to the latest version available in our index.
+* Packages with a version range will be updated to the newest versions possible under that range

 When you run a command that installs your packages (like `devbox shell` or `devbox install`), Devbox will generate a `devbox.lock` file that contains the exact version and commit hash for your packages.
 You should check this file into source control to ensure that other developers will get the same environment.

-### Updating your packages

-If you want to update your packages, you can run `devbox update`.
-This command will update all your pinned packages to the newest compatible version in the Devbox index.

-### Using the Latest Version of a Package
-If you do not include a version string, Devbox will default to using the latest available version of the package in our Nixpkg index.
-This is the same as adding `<pkg>@<latest>` to your devbox.json.

-For example, to use the latest version of `ripgrep,` run `devbox add ripgrep`, `devbox add ripgrep@latest`, or add `ripgrep@latest` to your devbox.json package list.

-Whenever you run `devbox update`, packages with the latest tag will be updated to the latest version available in our index.

 ## Manually Pinning a Nixpkg Commit for a Package